Skip to main content

 The exact causes of colorectal cancer are not known.
 Common risk factors include:

-• Polyps: Polyps are common in people older than age 50 and some become cancerous.
+Polyps are common in people older than age 50, and some become cancerous.
 Familial polyposis, an inherited condition, can cause hundreds of polyps to form in the colon and rectum.
 Unless this condition is treated, it almost always leads to cancer.
-Screening tests can find polyps and they can be removed before they become cancerous.
+Screening tests can find polyps, which can be removed before they become cancerous.

-• History of bowel disease: The disease ulcerative colitis (Crohn’s disease) increases the risk of colon cancer.
-In this disease, the colon is inflamed over a long period of time and may have ulcers.
+The disease ulcerative colitis (Crohn’s disease) increases the risk of colon cancer.
+In this disease, the colon is inflamed over a long period and may have ulcers.

-• Age: Colorectal cancer is more common in people older than age 50 and the risk increases with age.
+Colorectal cancer is more common in people older than age 50, and the risk increases with age.

 What are the Symptoms of Colorectal Cancer?